castrojo/ublue/README.md

 1. Edit the `applications.list` and `applications-beta.list` files to your liking.
 1. `./00-install-apps.sh`
 1. Get a coffee, and then reboot your computer (Important!)
-   - Read the [toolbox documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/) and [README](https://github.com/containers/toolbox#readme), this will be useful later on.
+   - Read the [toolbx documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/) and [README](https://github.com/containers/toolbox#readme), this will be useful later on.
 1. Run `./01-desktop.sh`
 1. Optionally run the various scripts in `bits/` to install vscode, tailscale, and the ubuntu themes.
 We'll add little mini scripts here that are convenient for us.